 We can take a similar approach to examining graduation data.
 Typically, we look at graduation rates in terms of percentages of a freshman cohort that graduate from high school within four years.
 Many states set a goal of 90% graduation rate and assess progress against that goal, as in Figure 3.2.
 In this example, Hope County’s high schools would need to show a 28% improvement in their graduation rate to reach the 2017 target of 90% over the next three years: a 9% increase each year.
 Applying the principle of “putting faces on the data,” a 90% graduation rate would also be achieved if 316 more students, about 100 more each of three years, graduate from this county’s 13 high schools.
 When this approach is applied at the school level, most would need to graduate between 10 and 20 more students per year for the county and every high school in it to reach its 90% goal.

 Our partners have found this method of looking at graduation data to be more actionable, particularly when individual level data on leading indicators of graduation are treated the same way.
 Further, educators are more encouraged when they can imagine 10 more of their students finishing school each year than when tasked with “increasing the graduation rate 9% annually.”

-Two Ways of Looking at Graduation Results:
+Two Ways of Looking at Survey Data: